Find out what happens when you see your GP and how to get the most out of your appointment.

 Tests your GP might do

-They might check your blood pressure, heart rate and temperature
+Your doctor might also check your blood pressure, heart rate and temperature.

 Questions you might want to ask your GP